 Soil

-Apple Trees come in a Dwarf and a Full Size version.
-The dwarf grows 3m x 3m (and can be grown in a large pot).
-The full size version can grow up to 7m x 5m high (without pruning).
+Apple Trees are available in both Dwarf and Full Size versions.
+The dwarf variety typically grows to 3m x 3m and can thrive in a large pot.
+On the other hand, the full-size version can reach heights of up to 7m x 5m when left unpruned.

 Pruning

-• Reduce the height of the tree to allow for easier harvesting.
+- Reduce the height to facilitate easier harvesting.

-• Thin out the branches to allow for better light penetration to the lower branches.
+- Thin out branches to improve light penetration to lower branches.

 Fruiting Season